justinpac/hamming-code/README.md

-# hamming-code
+# Hamming Code
 A C++ program that computes the hamming code of a hexadecimal integer.
-Created for the St. Olaf Hardware Design Class.
+Created for the St. Olaf College Hardware Design class.
 See [sampleoutput.o](./sampleoutput.o) for a sample run of the hamming program.
 ## How to run
 1. Clone this repository
 2. Change directory to your local copy repository